 What was amusing was everyone there was super, super helpful!
 Particularly, the father of a family of 4~5 volunteered to hold my coat and the rucksack to prevent them from getting damp on the wet ground.
 We were a bit resistant at first since we felt sorry for them holding strangers’ items.
 We also thought they’d be fine on the ground for a short time, but everyone else seemed to disagree with us haha… Sounding surprised and concerned as we put the items down, they offered hands for help at which point we gave in.
 With their sweet and kind help, our mission was completed successfully. 🙂 <3

 How to get to Jumunjin Breakwater from Seoul

 Now that you just read my short getaway to Jumunjin Breakwater, you may fancy a visit too! 😉 We took express buses for the return journey, and there are a couple more ways to reach the spot.

 For most visitors being Korean couples, many people seemed to drive straight to Jumunjin Breakwater.
-You can also choose this way but finding a space for parking near the filming spot might be a struggle.
+You can also choose this way but finding space for parking near the filming spot might be a struggle.
 If you copy and paste the below address on Google Maps, it actually shows a seafood restaurant & accommodation (해랑횟집); but you won’t miss the spot as it’s right across the restaurant.
-A big signboard also tells you’ve come to the right place.
+A big signboard also tells you that you’ve come to the right place.

 - Spot address for a sat nav: 81-32 Gyohang-ri, Jumunjin-eup, Gangneung-si, Gangwon-do (주문진, 강원도 강릉시 주문진읍 교항리 81-32)